To get my enewsletter sent directly to you every week, send me an email: email@example.com

 Thinking Of The Farm As A Business

-I suggest that farmers look at their farm operation as a large company with multiple profit centers working to a common goal.
+I have often suggested that farmers look at their farm operation as a large company with multiple profit centers working to a common goal.
 Each profit center must “pull its own weight” without drawing profits from other divisions.
 Successful farmers understand each profit center independently and how it maximizes profit for the farm operation.

 There are four large divisions (some with smaller subsets) that I look at: